Timgad: History

-The city was founded as a military colony by the emperor Trajan in the year 100 AD.
-It was intended to serve primarily as a Roman bastion against the Berbers in the nearby Aures Mountains, and it was originally populated largely by Roman veterans and colonists.
-Although most of them had never seen Rome before, and Timgad was hundreds of miles away from the Italian city, it invested heavily in Roman culture and identity.
+In the year 100 CE, the emperor Trajan founded the city as a Colonia.
+It was intended to serve primarily as a Roman bastion against the Berbers in the nearby Aures Mountains.
+It was originally populated largely by Roman veterans and colonists.

+Despite its cultural and geographic distance from Rome, which most of its residents had never seen, Timgad invested heavily in Roman culture and identity.

-The city enjoyed a peaceful existence for the first several hundred years and became a center of Christian activity starting in the 3rd century, and a Donatist center in the 4th century.
-During the Christian period, Timgad was a diocese which became renowned at the end of the 4th century when Bishop Optat became the spokesman for the Donatist movement.
-After Optat, Thamugadai had two bishops Gaudentius (Donatist) and Faustinus (Catholic).
+Starting in the 3rd century, having enjoyed a peaceful existence over the decades from its founding, the city became a center of Christian activity, as well as a Donatist center in the 4th century.

+At the end of the 4th century, during the Christian period, the diocese of Timgad enjoyed renown when Bishop Optat became the spokesman for the Donatist movement.
+After the time of Optat (i.e., Optatus), Thamugadai (i.e., Timgad) had two more bishops: Gaudentius (Donatist); and Faustinus (Catholic).

-In the 5th century, the city was sacked by the Vandals before falling into decline.
+In the 5th century CE, the city began falling into decline when it was sacked by the Vandals.
 Timgad was destroyed at the end of the 5th century by Berber tribes from the Aurès Mountains.

-In 539 AD, during the Moorish wars, the Byzantine general Solomon retook and rebuilt the city, incorporating it into Byzantine North Africa.
+In 539 CE, during the Moorish wars, the Byzantine general Solomon retook and rebuilt the city, incorporating it into Byzantine North Africa.
 The reconquest revived some activities in the city, which became part of a line of defense against the Moors.

-However, the early Muslim conquests brought about the final ruin of Thamugadi as it ceased to be inhabited by the 8th century.
+By the 8th century, Thamugadi (i.e., Timgud) ceased to be inhabited, as the early Muslim conquests of the 7th century ultimately led to its final ruin.

-Travelling Northern Africa, Scottish explorer James Bruce reached the city ruins on 12 December 1765, likely being the first European to visit the site in centuries and described the city as “a small town, but full of elegant buildings.”
-In 1790, he published the book Travels to Discover the Source of the Nile, where he described what he had found in Timgad.
-The book was met with skepticism in Great Britain, until 1875 when Robert Lambert Playfair, Britain's consul in Algiers, inspired by Bruce's account, visited the site.
-In 1877 Playfair described Timgad in more detail in his book Travels in the Footsteps of Bruce in Algeria and Tunis.
-According to Playfair, “These hills are covered with countless numbers of the most interesting mega-lithic remains”.
-The French colonists took control of the site in 1881, began investigations and maintained it until 1960.
+On 12 December 1765, while traveling in Northern Africa, Scottish explorer James Bruce reached the city ruins, likely having been the first European to visit the site in centuries.
+He described the city as "a small town, but full of elegant buildings".

+In 1790, Bruce published the book Travels to Discover the Source of the Nile (1790), where he described what he had found in Timgad, but the book was met with skepticism in Great Britain.

+In 1875, Bruce's account gained new traction when Robert Lambert Playfair, Britain's consul in Algiers, inspired by Bruce's account, visited the site.
+Playfair described Timgad in more detail in his book Travels in the Footsteps of Bruce in Algeria and Tunis (1877).
+According to Playfair: "These hills are covered with countless numbers of the most interesting mega-lithic remains."

+In 1881, French colonists took control of the site.
+They began investigations and maintained it until 1960.
 During this period, the site was systematically excavated.

-It was by decision of the Ministry of Public Education and Fine Arts that excavations began in the 1880s in Timgad, and a post of chief architect of historical monuments of Algeria was created, with the aim of managing the service of historical monuments of Algeria and taking care of the excavation and restoration sites.
+In the 1880s, the Ministry of Public Education and Fine Arts decided to begin excavations in Timgad, creating a post of chief architect of historical monuments of Algeria, with the aim of managing the service of historical monuments of Algeria and taking care of the excavation and restoration sites.